Chut people's rice

 Com boi is a specialty dish of the Chut people in Minh Hoa district.
 This dish has been passed down in folk songs of the people since ancient times: " When it rains, the water flows all around/If you don't get married, who will pound rice for you to eat?"

 The ingredients used to make Com Boi can be corn or rice.
-The Chut people soak corn in water for about 2-3 hours, then take it out to drain and pound it in a mortar.
+The corn is soaked in water for about 2-3 hours, then taken out to drain and pounded in a mortar.
 After mixing the corn flour with a little water, it is kneaded thoroughly, fluffed up and then put in a steamer to simmer for about 1 hour.
-When the rice is cooked, the Chut people will scoop it into a mold and form it into a piece of rice boi to eat when traveling.
-If you want to eat it right away, pour it into a sieve.
+When the rice is cooked, the Chut will scoop it into a mold and form it into a piece of rice to take away to eat.
+If eaten immediately, it is poured into a sieve.

 Stone crab